amithkoujalgi/fuel-pulse/README.md

-# india-fuel-prices-api
+### Fuel Pulse

-A Java library to get the fuel prices by city in India
+A Java library to get the fuel prices in India by city.